10 home office setups that inspire productivity

 Creative home office designs that boost your excitement to accomplish your to-do list.

-The work environment has played an essential role in one’s productivity.
-Your boss, your colleague, your work area–all these constitute the idea of a work environment.
+The work environment plays an essential role in one’s productivity.
+Your boss, your colleague, your work area–all these factors constitute a work environment.
 However, that’s not the case when someone works from home.
 The work environment is different.
 The boss and colleague may not be around, and the “only” work environment that could impact the person’s productivity (in terms of work environment) is the workspace.
 The home office.
 If the design of the home office is not carefully thought out, one’s ability to focus and produce efficient outputs may be affected negatively.
 To help prevent the negative impact from happening, Lucullan Properties gathered 10 modern office designs that can induce a work-friendly atmosphere at home.
-From “The Executive’s pad” to “Bohemian-inspired balcony office,” we guarantee that all these setups will boost one’s productivity and one’s quality of life.
+From “The Executive’s pad” to “Bohemian-inspired balcony office,” we guarantee that all these setups create a better working atmosphere that can boost one’s productivity.

 1. The Executive’s pad